 Like many tech-enabled healthcare startups in the country, Helium Health is playing a long term game.
 Ultimately, the goal is to streamline processes for just about every medical facility in the country and proceed to do same around the continent while gathering and collating useful health data that can be instrumental in driving much needed change in the sector.

-Personally, Ovia’s immediate long term goal is to transition into advising on policy development on local and global levels using insights and data gained from digitizing medical records across public and private healthcare sectors, and she is well on the right path.
+Personally, Ovia’s immediate long term goal is to transition into advising on policy development on local and global levels using insights and data gained from digitising medical records across public and private healthcare sectors.
+She is well on the right path.